cpfaff/Open-Science-Thesis/README.md

 #### Own color theme

-You can set the color of almost any element in the document.
+You can set the color of almost any element in the document via the styling commands the Open-Science-Thesis class provides you with.
 The most prominent elements that follow the color theme are the title page elements, sections and the label for the captions.
-You can set your own color theme by setting the following elements colors in your preamble:
+You can set your own color theme by setting the following named elements colors in your preamble:

 ```latex
 \ostSetColor{Title}{DarkOrange}